Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Nespresso

-DeLonghi partnered with Nespresso in 2016.
-This means they are a third-party manufacturer of Nespresso coffee machines.
+DeLonghi partnered with Nespresso in 2016 and is a third-party manufacturer of Nespresso coffee machines.

-Nespresso machines are pod only.
+Nespresso machines use pods only.
 You insert the capsule into the machine and press a button.
-The machine pierces the pod, and hot pressurized water is pushed through it to extract the espresso flavor.
+The machine pierces the pod, and hot pressurized water is pushed through it to extract an espresso-like flavor, although it’s not as rich as a true espresso machine.

 DeLonghi Dinamica ECAM35025SB TrueBrew Over Ice Fully Automatic Coffee and Espresso Machine